Chronicle of François Gagnon: The Lightning and the agony of defeat

 “It hurts so badly that I’m sick of it,” Stamkos admitted without hesitation.

-This answer and especially the way it was delivered when every word seemed to make the captain suffer called to order those who, like me, believed that having lifted the cup for two consecutive years could easily counterweight to the penalty of having stopped at two wins from a third in a row.
+This answer and especially the way it was delivered when every word seemed to make the captain suffer called to order those who, like me, believed that having lifted the cup for two consecutive years might easily counterweight to the penalty of having stopped at two wins from a third in a row.

 “Perhaps in hindsight we can eventually take comfort in seeing the magnitude of what we have just achieved by getting so close to a third cup, but right now it is impossible.
 I am so proud of our team.
 You have no idea how many sacrifices we have made to get here.
 But despite all that pride, this defeat in the final hurts as much as the first one I suffered in 2015,” Stamkos continued, slowly, very slowly scrolling through his answers.